AdamP1592/Network-Simulation/README.md

- # Corticospinal Neruon Culture Simulation
+ # Corticospinal Neuron Culture Simulation

 A network simulation project modeling a network of neurons with stimulation.
 This project uses a Hodgkin–Huxley neuron model with dynamic synapses based on the Tsodyks–Markram model.
 It combines biophysical modeling, computational geometry for connectivity, and a Flask backend API to serve a webpage interface.

+*Note: For demonstration, some synaptic and network parameters are set for visual clarity and performance, not strict biological realism*

 You can try out the demo [here](https://adamp1592.pythonanywhere.com/home)!